Boat Excise

 Payment Information

 Bills are issued by the city or town where you moor or dock the boat for the summer season, or where the boat is registered or principally located if it is not moored or docked for the summer.
-Assessors inform local tax collectors to facilitate distribution and collection of payment.
+Assessors inform local tax collectors to facilitate the distribution and collection of payments.
 To avoid any collection charges or action, you must pay the excise in full within 60 days of the bill’s issue date.
 Payment must be received by the tax collector, not just mailed (postmarked), on or before the due date.
-The provisions of law relative to the collection, payment, and administration of the motor vehicle excise imposed under chapter sixty A shall so far as pertinent apply to the excise imposed under this chapter.
+The provisions of law relative to the collection, payment, and administration of the motor vehicle excise imposed under chapter sixty A shall, so far as pertinent, apply to the excise imposed under this chapter.

 Keeping Your Information Current

 Unlike the motor vehicle excise, liability for the boat excise does not depend upon registration of the boat but rather upon ownership of the boat on July 1.
-If the ownership is acquired after July 1 there is no excise for the current fiscal year.
+If the ownership is acquired after July 1, there is no excise for the current fiscal year.

-Cancellation FormThe Cancelation Form is used to cancel the registration and title from our recreational vehicle registry once the boat is sold, federally documented with the Coast Guard, destroyed or moved to another state.
+Cancellation FormThe Cancelation Form is used to cancel the registration and title from our recreational vehicle registry once the boat is sold, federally documented with the Coast Guard, destroyed, or moved to another state.

 Important Notice

 A bill for a boat that is no longer owned should not be ignored.
 You are personally liable for the excise until it is paid or abated.
 Abatements are adjustments to the tax you owe.
-If you qualify for an abatement the adjustment to the tax will reduce what you owe.
+If you qualify for an abatement, the adjustment to the tax will reduce what you owe.

 Filing an application does not stay the collection of your excise bill.
 Failure to pay the excise when due may subject you to interest, collection costs, a penalty of $20.00, or 20% of the excise, whichever is greater, and collection action, including loss of mooring or docking privileges.
-You will receive a refund if an abatement is granted AND the bill paid.
+You will receive a refund if an abatement is granted AND the bill is paid.

 Excise Proration